 Here is what the vanilla looks like after just 5 days.

 If you’ve used most of your vanilla, you can top up with vodka as long as the vanilla bean is still inside the jar.
-Please allow 8 weeks for optimal color and flavour.
+Please allow 8 weeks for optimal colour and flavour.

 The vanilla bean pod seeds can be used as well.
 Remove the bean from the bottle, use a knife to scrape the beans out and use in any recipe that calls for vanilla.
 Just be aware that if it is a light batter, cream etc. you will see the tiny black specs of seed.

-Vanilla beans are not cheap in your local grocery store.
+Vanilla beans may not be inexpensive in your local grocery store.
 I purchased mine on eBay, Vanilla Products USA

-Specialty Bottle Company and My Own Labels both ship to Canada, There may be extra fees by way of duties, broker fees, and taxes, upon delivery.
-Make sure you search for your coupon codes.
-“My Own Labels” sometimes offers coupons.
-Be sure to search their website or facebook page for one.
+Specialty Bottle Company ships to Canada, There may be extra fees by way of duties, broker fees, and taxes, upon delivery.
+Make sure you search for your coupon codes. sometimes Specialty bottle offers coupons.

 Hope you Enjoy making these as much as I did.